General Distribution Steering: A Sub-Optimal Solution by Convex Optimization: A concluding remark

 In the future work, we would like to extend the results of this paper to nonlinear systems.
-System dynamics in the form of partial differential equations, such as Navier-Stokes equations, are of particular interest.
-We would also like to extend the results on the first-order system to more general systems, which will not be a trivial extension since the positive definiteness of the Hankel matrix will no longer be the sufficient and necessary condition for the existence of the multi-dimensional control inputs.
-Many results of this paper will not be valid any longer for the multi-dimensional systems and become difficult tasks.
+We would also like to extend the results of the first-order system to more general systems, which will not be a trivial extension since the positive definiteness of the Hankel matrix will no longer be the sufficient and necessary condition for the existence of the multi-dimensional control inputs.
+Extending numerous results of this paper to the multidimensional systems is a difficult task which will require mathematical tools from real algebraic geometry and other subjects.